 The ColecoVision went head-to-head with Atari’s 5200 which had superior hardware but less commercial success.
 There were just under 150 game cartridges released for the system in total, though with the controversial first expansion module released added compatibility with Atari’s popular 2600 console.

 ColEm is an open-source ColecoVision emulator for a variety of systems.
-Official support comes in Windows, Linux, Maemo and Symbian flavours (amongst others) whilst there are ported versions for Mac and the PSP.
+Official support comes in Windows, Linux, Maemo and Symbian flavors (amongst others) whilst there are ported versions for Mac and the PSP.

 1983 – Sega SG-1000 [Bee] [Kega Fusion]